rulewis/journey-optimizer.en/help/using/preview.md

 >[!CAUTION]
 >
 >When previewing a message or sending proofs, only profile personalization data is displayed.
 Personalization based on context data, such as event information, can only be tested in the context of a journey.
+Learn how to test personalization in [this use case](personalization/personalization-use-case.md).
 >

 ## Select test profiles{#select-test-profiles}